-1 out of 5 children or youth in BC live in poverty (families are below the poverty line for their size).
+1 out of 5 children or youth in BC live in poverty.

 Needs-Based Grants

 Children and youth born to immigrant or First Nations families are even more likely to live below the poverty line.
 Students from marginalized groups are statistically likely to continue to make less money over their lives in comparison to their university-educated peers.
 This means that due to the interest rates on student loans, a poor and/or otherwise marginalized student will pay more for a longer period of time for their education than those that did not have to take out loans, or took smaller loans, to pay for their education.